SoFi student loan refi rates just dropped. Save even more and pay off debt faster. View your rate.

 Log In to the Mobile App or Go Online

 Thanks to mobile banking and credit card apps, it only takes a few seconds to check a credit card balance from a smartphone.
-These mobile apps are helpful for checking a credit card balance on the go.
+Mobile apps can make it very easy to check a credit card balance on the go.
 It’s also possible for consumers to check their credit card balances by logging onto their online accounts from a computer, smartphone, or tablet.

 It’s also possible to call the credit card issuer directly to confirm what your current credit card balance is.
 The phone number to call is printed on the credit card and also listed on the credit card issuer’s website.
 Keep in mind your issuer may provide different numbers to call depending on your reason for calling.